mindstation/DE2_115_Genesis/README.md

 This is the port of the [Genesis_MiSTer](https://github.com/MiSTer-devel/Genesis_MiSTer) core.

+Project was created with Quartus Prime 17.0.2 Lite Edition.

 Genesis_MiSTer is based on fpgagen.

 fpgagen - a SEGA Megadrive/Genesis clone in a FPGA.

 Copyright (c) 2010-2013 Gregory Estrade (greg@torlus.com)
 All rights reserved